Getting Started with Housing

 Students enroll in the same basic courses together, guaranteeing that you will have a friend in every class, 20 or more in fact!
 Space is limited so check out the Residential College for more information.

 Texas State is committed to serving all students and helping them make their time at Texas State the best it can be.
 With special accommodation living options, we strive for everyone to be active members in our vibrant Bobcat Nation.

 Students who have a need for an on-campus housing accommodation are required to submit their request to the Office of Disability Services (ODS).
 Review of those requests will be undertaken by the ODS staff and a specific room type accommodation is suggested to the DHRL staff.

 A housing contract must also be submitted to be considered for an on-campus housing accommodation.

-Students who are able to live off-campus have lots of choices, and at that might seem overwhelming we have resources to help.
-The Staff at Off-Campus Living is here to promote beneficial programs, provide resources, and initiate innovative services to meet the needs of our off-campus population, as well as assist our on-campus students as they move into a new community.
+Students who are able to live off-campus have lots of choices and that might seem overwhelming.
+Don't worry, we have resources to help.
+The staff at Off-Campus Living is here to promote beneficial programs, provide resources, and initiate innovative services to meet the needs of our off-campus population, as well as, assist our on-campus students as they move into a new community.

-At Texas State eating is not just an activity; it is an event.
-There are multiple eating areas to choose from featuring a variety of options like: home-style, Mexican, pizza, salad bars, and vegetarian, along with popular restaurants such as Starbucks, Chick-fil-A, Panda Express, Pizza Hut, Einstein's Bagels, and many more.
+At Texas State, eating is not just an activity—it's an event.
+There are multiple eating areas to choose from featuring a variety of options like: home-style, Mexican, salad bars, pizza, and vegetarian, along with popular restaurants such as Starbucks, Chick-fil-A, Panda Express, Pizza Hut, Einstein Bros Bagels, and many more.
 Students who reside on campus are required to purchase a dining plan.

 You are sure to always find something that will satisfy your hunger.
 Students also have access to an on-campus nutritionist to help design a personal meal program.
 Multiple meal plan options allow you to choose what works best for you.
 For more information, go to Dine on Campus.